python/cpython/Doc/reference/compound_stmts.rst

 it matches any exception.

-For an :keyword:`!except` clause with an expression, the expression must evaluate to a type or a tuple containing types.
-Each type must be :exc:`BaseException` or a subclass of :exc:`BaseException`.
+For an :keyword:`!except` clause with an expression, the expression must evaluate to an exception type or a tuple of exception types.

 The clause matches an exception if the resulting object from evaluating the clause is "compatible" with the exception.
 An object is compatible with an